Michael McVey, Ed.D., is an educator with over 40 years of experience teaching in K-12 schools and preparing tomorrow’s teachers.

 After publishing the book, Meeting the Internet Challenge, Michael was invited to teach at the University of Arizona.
 He completed his doctorate in educational leadership through Northern Arizona University and became a tenured professor at Eastern Michigan University.

-Currently, Michael is a professor and program coordinator for a master’s program in Learning Technology and Design (LTEC) at Eastern Michigan University.
+Currently, Michael is a professor in the Teacher Education Department at Eastern Michigan University.
 In 2013, Michael stepped in as interim director of the university’s graduate school.
 He then served as interim senior international officer where he helped develop a strategic plan for the university’s internationalization efforts.
 In 2016, he was elected to the Saline Area Schools Board of Education.

-Michael lives in Saline, Michigan, with his wife, Christen Mitchell, a floral designer and city council member.
-They have a blended family that includes three daughters in various and wonderful stages of life.
+Michael lives in Saline, Michigan, with his wife, Christen Mitchell, a church administrator They have a blended family that includes three daughters in various and wonderful stages of life.